-Immediately Select this option to refresh student browsers when a web undisturbed until students navigate to a different tab or page.
+Immediately Select this option to refresh student browsers when a web filter is applied and when connecting to a class.
+On next navigation Select this option to allow student browsers to remain undisturbed until students navigate to a different tab or page.
 Selecting to refresh student browsers only when students navigate away from their current page is particularly useful in online exam scenarios in that students can remain undisturbed on their current page.

-On next navigation Select this option to allow student browsers to remain student versions applicable to some
+Notifications: Show warning for features not Select this option to be notified if you select a button which has effect only on some of the student devices in your classroom. applicable to some student versions This is relevant for classrooms with a mix of Windows-based student computers, browser-based student devices and students connecting with the Netop Vision Student app; the feature set available for the various student devices vary.